| supsmu {stats} | R Documentation |

 spans for the lines.
 The running lines smoothers are symmetric, with

-is the number of data points.
-If span
+n is the number of data points.
+If span is specified,

 The best of the three smoothers is chosen by cross-validation for each prediction.
 The best spans are then smoothed by a running lines smoother and the final prediction chosen by linear interpolation.

-The FORTRAN code says: “For small samples (n < 40
+The FORTRAN code says: “For small samples (n < 40) or if

 there are substantial serial correlations between observations close